brianclements03/Regression_Project/README.md

 - Newer homes are larger; they are also valued more highly.
 Is there an exception to the rule?

+## Key findings, recommendations and takeaways

+- I have found that ...

 # NOTES ON YOUR README
 - review the reproduce section, not all those modules existed yet as of the time you wrote it!
+- what is the final goal? a dataframe of predictions against actual tax values? or just the rmse as comparted to baseline?
+- what about your key findings (etc) section?